 I spent four nights in Las Vegas last week attending John Hartman’s photography marketing bootcamp.
 The program was fantastic and now I have a ton of work to do implementing what I learned.

 But one can’t go to Las Vegas and not spend some time wandering around photographing the over-the-top hotels and casinos. ( You just need to develop the skill where you dodge all the pushy casino people.
 They will come up to you as you take pictures because you look like fresh meat!
-So dodge the “ Details of the vegas promo offer for new members” shouts and and pleas, focus on your photography!
+So dodge the “ Details of the vegas promo offer for new members” shouts and and pleas to view this here or check this offer there, focus on your photography!
 I traveled light and just carried my Canon G12 pocket camera.
 I took a tripod with me, but didn’t carry it out on the strip so everything I shot was hand-held.

 The photos I’m sharing today are multi-image panoramics.
 I shot several frames and then stitched them together in Adobe Photoshop.
 One little trick you may not have thought about is to hold your camera vertically when shooting the individual frames for a pano.
 That way you get more of the vertical dimension.
 That’s what I did with this one of the entrance garden at the Mirage.
 It was about dusk, perfect to balance the sky with the hotel lights.
 I set the camera on a railing to steady it as I rotated it from left to right shooting overlapping frames.
 Manual exposure assured consistent exposure with varying amounts of light in each frame.
 Each individual exposure was 1/8 second.

 Back in my hotel room I applied consistent settings to each frame in Adobe Lightroom, then sent the raw files to Photoshop to stitch together.
 I applied a little curve adjustment, flattened the file, and finally ran it through Topaz Adjust 5 for a number of effects.